samanthaming/samanthaming.com/content/tidbits/26-refactoring-if-condition.md

 ---
 title: Refactoring IF condition in JavaScript
 description: Since values in JS evaluate to true or false.
 You can shorten your condition in the `if` statement.
 Remember my Falsy Values post last week.
-This is where it comes in handy
+This is where it comes in handy.
 tags: [javascript]
 order: 26
 createdAt: 2018-7-28